-If you sign up for our culinary tour Cooking and Culture of Vietnam and Cambodia you take a Khmer cooking class that will likely feature this fabulous dish.
-Or, if you can’t wait until then, try this fabulous recipe from our Khmer cooking class in Cambodia;
+If you sign up for our culinary tour Cooking and Culture of Vietnam and Cambodia you take a Khmer cooking class that will likely feature a Cambodian fish amok recipe.
+Or, if you can’t wait until then, try this fabulous fish amok recipe from our Khmer cooking class in Cambodia.

 - 120 g Fresh boneless fish fillet (some type of white fish)